If you smoke you probably at some point decided:

 You’re going to have to take a multi-disciplinary approach…

-…and this includes really understanding the psychology of breaking any habit.
+…and this includes understanding the psychology of breaking any habit.

-This is absolutely needed, because any method that you use to quit smoking (vaping, nicotine gums, etc.) has to rest on a solid psychological foundation.
+This is needed because any method that you use to quit smoking (vaping, nicotine gums, etc.) has to rest on a solid psychological foundation.

 A longtime habit like smoking is entrenched in your neural pathways.

-If you repeat a particular behavior, over and over again, it literally becomes part of your biology.
+If you repeat a particular behavior, over and over again, it becomes part of your biology.

 So, the first psychological rule you're going to keep in mind is:

-1. Quitting any habit takes serious amount of conscious effort for a certain period of time.
+1. Quitting any habit takes a serious amount of conscious effort for a certain period.

-You literally are going to rewire your brain, and going to go against your biology.
+You are going to rewire your brain, and going to go against your biology.

-Going against your own biological/psychological habits and desires is often a very hard task.
+Going against your own biological/psychological habits and desires is often a tough task.